1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsUSTAR Competitive Grant Programs is sponsored by Utah Science Technology and Research Initiative (USTAR).
-Provides competitive grants to university researchers and early-stage technology companies in Utah to support technology commercialization.
+Provides funding for university researchers and early-stage technology companies in Utah.

 Get alerted about grants like this